On November 28, 2022, the Province passed Bill 23, the More Homes Built Faster Act.

-Mississauga is ready to work with the Province and developers to get housing built, but growing cities need new infrastructure, parks and services to build complete communities.
+Mississauga is ready to work with the Province and developers to get housing built.
+But to grow a city, we need more than new homes.
+We need new infrastructure, parks and services to build complete communities.

 The provincial government allows municipalities to collect fees from developers to help offset the cost of growth.
 Learn more about these fees, why they are collected, and how they are used.